Use our extensive range of Jeep colors and Jeep touch up paint to restore your paint job to its original factory finish.

 If you can’t find the ID tag in any of the locations stated above, don’t worry, you can get the Jeep color code by:

 - Calling Jeep’s North America hotline on 1-877-426-5337.
 Once you provide them with your VIN, they can give you the code over the phone.

 - Use our online selector tool that allows you to choose the make and model of your Jeep.
 If you still can’t find the code, give us a call, and our customer care team can help.

 How to repair scratches on your Jeep (Wrangler, Rhino, Gobi, Compass, Wagoneer, and all others)

-Fixing the scratch or scrape on your Jeep at home is going to save you a lot of time and money.
+Fixing the scratch, scrape or chip on your Jeep at home is going to save you a lot of time and money.
 While it can seem daunting at first, the process is very straightforward.
 It means you can restore the Jeep paint job to its original factory finish without having to wait around at an expensive body shop.

 Before starting the touch up paint procedure, it is essential to check the weather conditions.
 Good painting conditions ensure you get a great finish and are essential.
 To paint your Jeep, you will need a minimum temperature of 70°F and need to make sure the vehicle is not in direct sunlight.

 The Jeep touch up paint process steps are: